Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 How to Maximize Your Chances of a Covered Claim

-If you believe a covered peril caused your foundation damage, here's how to give your claim the best possible shot at approval:
+If you believe a covered peril caused your foundation damage, here's how to give your claim the best possible shot at approval, especially given that nearly half of homeowner claims at top insurers are now closed without payment.

 Step 1: Review Your Policy First